torinmb/Spotihype/README.md

   `$ sudo pip install futures`

+Retrieving Spotify playlist:

-_Note: run all of the following commands from the root of the project_ Retrieving Spotify playlist:
+_Note: run the following command from the root of the project_

   `$ python spotihype.py` your_hypem_username